Make A Difference – Great Local Volunteer Opportunity

-- HOPE Connection Program (Horses Opening Pathways to Engagement), under Therapeutic Horsemanship, provide opportunities for social engagement, relationship building, sensory integration, and academic skills for individuals diagnosed with Autism Spectrum Disorder, Asperger’s Syndrome, Pervasive Developmental Delay, or Sensory Processing Disorders.
+- HOPE Connection Program (Horses Opening Pathways to Engagement), under Therapeutic Horsemanship, provides opportunities for social engagement, relationship building, sensory integration, and academic skills for individuals diagnosed with Autism Spectrum Disorder, Asperger’s Syndrome, Pervasive Developmental Delay, or Sensory Processing Disorders.

 - The Friends Program is specifically geared to help adolescents and young adults move forward in life – providing skills to help them transition from one life situation or developmental stage to the next.

 - Their Positive Youth Development Program strengthens and enhances the personal development of children and youth by providing pro-social, leadership, and work/college-readiness skills gained through experiences and interactions with horses.
 Small Miracles horses instill hope and resilience in children who have experienced difficult and traumatic situations.

 - Their Heroes Empower Heroes Program promotes the self-sufficiency and emotional well-being of military veterans.
 It’s an empowering program that focuses on awareness of living in the moment while moving forward in life.

 What To Expect As A Volunteer at Small Miracles